-Danelo Cavalcante spotted in Pennsylvania town as search enters eighth day
+Danelo Cavalcante’s manhunt in ninth day as prison officer placed on leave

 He then jumped down to an area of the prison with less surveillance.
 A tower officer tasked with observing the site failed to report the incident and Cavalcante’s escape was only noticed during a head count.

+The prison’s officer has been placed on leave as an investigation into the jailbreak is underway.

 It’s the second jailbreak at the prison this year.
-The inmate who previously attempted to escape used the same method as Cavalcante but was caught within minutes after a tower officer informed prison staff.
+The inmate who previously attempted to escape used the same method as Cavalcante but was caught within minutes.

 Authorities try to flush out escaped murderer in suburban Philadelphia manhunt